 The EU approval process for GE products consists of a scientific risk assessment phase and a more politically influenced risk management phase.
 The first is carried out by the European Food Safety Authority (EFSA).
-The latter is the responsibility of the European Commission (EC), with determining input from the MS. This arrangement displeases the European Parliament (EP), which condemns the Commission's decisions and is attempting to reform the risk management phase.
-In 2020, only one GE crop for import was fully authorized.
-The Commission has eight GE products awaiting final authorization to address in 2021.
+The latter is the responsibility of the European Commission (EC), with determining input from the MS. This arrangement displeases the European Parliament (EP), which condemns the Commission's decisions and is attempting to reform the risk management phase, since the EP thinks the EC is too permissive.
+While only one GE crop for import was fully authorized in 2020, the Commission approved 18 products in 2021.

 In September 2019, the European Union adopted a Regulation amending the General Food Law Regulation, with the intention to increase: the transparency of the risk analysis processes; the reliability, objectivity, and independence of studies used in this process; and the governance and resources of EFSA - the agency responsible for executing the risk assessment process.
-The Regulation will enter into force in March 2021 and the Commission is currently preparing for the Regulation's implementation.
+The so-called Transparency Regulation entered into force on March 27, 2021.